 At some point, your doctor will tell you what stage of mouth cancer you have.
 Put simply, the stage describes how widespread or advanced the cancer is.
-Determining the stage helps doctors explain the extent of the cancer to you.
+Determining the stage of oral cancer helps doctors explain the extent of the cancer to you.
 It also helps them determine how to move forward with treatment, including surgery, radiation therapy, or chemotherapy.

-Your doctor will assign a stage to your cancer after your physical exam and the initial results from your oral tissue biopsy or imaging tests.
+Your doctor will assign a stage to your oral cancer after your physical exam and the initial results from your oral tissue biopsy or imaging tests.
 The stage may be adjusted if you have additional tests or after surgery.
 There are five stages of mouth cancer, starting at zero and going up to four.
 (They are represented by the Roman numerals I, II, III, and IV.)

 Stage 0 is also called carcinoma in situ, and this is the very beginning of the scale.
 It describes abnormal cells in the lining of the lips or oral cavity, which have the potential to become cancer.